 3. Enough of us will keep clicking on zip files, attachments and links in spam to keep crooks in business

 Your webmail and work mail are probably pretty good at keeping spam out of your inbox, which counterintuitively makes us more likely to click on the things that can infect us in spam.
 When we interact with small amounts of spam, we just tend to trust the email that makes its way to us.

-The old advice of "never click on anything in an email you weren't expecting" is as important now as ever.
-But if that advice were enough, we wouldn't be writing this post!
+The old advice you heard to never click on anything in an email you weren't expecting is as important now as ever.
+But if that advice were enough, we wouldn't be writing this post.
 So also, always keep your system, browser and security software updated.

 As a TalkTalk customer you can try SuperSafe internet security for FREE on the first device worth £39 and SuperSafe Boost which protects up to eight devices for only £2 a month (worth £99 for a year).
 Just log in to My Account, select the package you want and you will receive an email from F-Secure to install it onto your device.